 CLAIM: Unvaccinated people spread disease.

-RESPONSE: Many outbreaks in cases where live virus vaccines were administered can be attributed to people who were fully vaccinated against the disease being spread.
+RESPONSE: Many disease outbreaks in cases where live virus vaccines were administered can be attributed to people who were fully vaccinated against the disease being spread.
 This can be seen in the cases of the polio, smallpox and measles vaccines for example.
-In the case of the polio, it is estimated that 70% of people with polio today contracted the disease from those who were vaccinated.
+In the case of the polio vaccine, it is estimated that 70% of people with polio today contracted the disease from those who were vaccinated.
 It is also alarming that some of those who are ardently pro-vaccine use this as an argument to support compulsory vaccination, as though the right of a parent to make decisions regarding their children's welfare should be excised.

 CLAIM: Mercury has been removed from vaccines.